Leading the way in breast cancer biobanking

 Already making an impact

-The Breast Cancer Campaign Tissue Bank opened to researchers in the UK and Ireland in 2012.
-We currently have almost 32,000 samples from around 8,000 patients available to researchers.
-Over 6,600 samples have been used in or allocated to 23 research projects.
+The Breast Cancer Now Tissue Bank opened to researchers in the UK and Ireland in 2012 following a successful pilot year.
+We currently have almost 37,000 samples from around 9,000 patients available to researchers.
+Over 7,500 samples have been used in or allocated to research projects.
+The Breast Cancer Now Tissue Bank has been presented at numerous national and international conferences either as posters, abstracts or during sessions.
+These conferences include:

 Where are the Tissue Bank Centres?